TheLethargicOwl/ml_library/readme.md

 6. Neural Network module

 Each module is kept in separate folders.
 Each folder contain a alogrithm code file, jypter notebook depicting the implementation and dataset.
+All the algorithms have been tested with sklearn